 11 – Be comfy

-Ok, this is not the easiest thing to quantify, but being and remaining comfortable is one of the most important parts of long haul flying.
+Ok, this is not the easiest thing to quantify, but being and remaining comfortable is one of the most important parts of long-haul flying.
 This covers a huge range of things from comfortable clothes to seat position.
 The right temperature, Pillows, Blankets, not feeling hungry or thirsty.

-Time dilation is a real phenomenon and if you are focused on a discomfort time slows down.
+Time dilation is a real phenomenon and if you are focused on discomfort time slows down.
 If you are relaxed happy and enjoying yourself it speeds up.
 So you need to do what it takes to ensure you are relaxed and comfortable.
 We have a few specific tips to help enable that.

-A fear of flying will not help you feel comfortable and can make long haul flights hours of miserable hell.
+A fear of flying will not help you feel comfortable and can make long-haul flights hours of miserable hell.
 This topic is far too in-depth and detailed to go into here, but in general, we tend to find learning more about the process of modern aircraft and safety helps you understand what is going on and how utterly safe air travel is in comparison to everything else.
 Searching Youtube for videos explaining what is happening helps with those moments of terror when the plane lurches or banks.
 Knowing WHAT is happening helps take that fear away.
-Our Favorite YouTube Channel for this is Mentour Pilot, A thoroughly charming Gentleman who knows a lot about planes (he is a Pilot) and helps understand what is happening and why you have nothing to fear!
+Our Favorite YouTube Channel for this is Mentour Pilot, A thoroughly charming Gentleman who knows a lot about planes (he is a Pilot) and helps us understand what is happening and why you have nothing to fear!